paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ### Summary

-If you have scanner with an automatic document feeder (ADF) that only scans a single side, this feature makes scanning double-sided documents much more convenient by automatically collating two separate scans into one document, reordering the pages as necessary.
+If you have a scanner with an automatic document feeder (ADF) that only scans a single side, this feature makes scanning double-sided documents much more convenient by automatically collating two separate scans into one document, reordering the pages as necessary.

 ### Usage example

 Suppose you have a double-sided document with 6 pages (3 sheets of paper).
-First, you put the stack into your ADF as normal, ensuring that page 1 is scanned first.
+First, put the stack into your ADF as normal, ensuring that page 1 is scanned first.
 Your ADF will now scan pages 1, 3, and 5.
-You (or your the scanner, if it supports it) then upload the scan into the correct sub-directory of the consume folder (`double-sided` by default;
+Then you (or your the scanner, if it supports it) upload the scan into the correct sub-directory of the consume folder (`double-sided` by default;
 keep in mind that Paperless will _not_ automatically create the directory for you.)
 Paperless will then process the scan and move it into an internal staging area.